Microchip-MPLAB-Harmony/bootloader_apps_i2c/apps/i2c_bootloader/docs/readme_wbz451_curiosity.md

 ![host_app_sdcard_setup](../../docs/images/i2c_bootloader_host_sdcard.png)

-If the SDCARD Host Development Kit being used is other than [PIC32CX-BZ2 and WBZ451 Curiosity Development Board](https://www.microchip.com/en-us/development-tool/ev96b94a) then follow the steps mentioned in [Configuring SDCARD Host application project](../../docs/readme_configure_host_app_sdcard.md#configuring-the-sdcard-host-application)
+If the SDCARD Host Development Kit being used is other than [SAM E54 Xplained Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/atsame54-xpro) then follow the steps mentioned in [Configuring SDCARD Host application project](../../docs/readme_configure_host_app_sdcard.md#configuring-the-sdcard-host-application)

-1. Open the SDCARD host application project *host_app_sdcard/firmware/wbz451_curiosity.X* in the IDE
+1. Open the SDCARD host application project *host_app_sdcard/firmware/sam_e54_xpro.X* in the IDE
     - If a SDCARD host application project of different development kit is used then open that project in the IDE
 2. Build and program the SDCARD host application using the IDE on to the I2C host dvelopment kit

 3. Open the test application project *test_app/firmware/wbz451_curiosity.X* in the IDE
 4. Build the project to generate the binary **(Do not program the binary)**

-5. Copy the application binary into the SD card and insert the SD card in the SD card slot available on the  [PIC32CX-BZ2 and WBZ451 Curiosity Development Board](https://www.microchip.com/en-us/development-tool/ev96b94a)
+5. Copy the application binary into the SD card and insert the SD card in the SD card slot available on the  [SAM E54 Xplained Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/atsame54-xpro)

 6. Open the Terminal application (Ex.:Tera Term) on the computer
 7. Configure the serial port settings for **Host Development kit** as follows: